B. CELLULAR ORGANIZATION: PROKARYOTIC AND EUKARYOTIC CELLS

 - Eukaryotic cells may have flagella or cilia.
 Flagella and cilia are organelles involved in locomotion and in eukaryotic cells consist of a distinct arrangement of sliding microtubules surrounded by a membrane.
 The microtubule arrangement is referred to as a 2X9+2 arrangement (see Fig. 11).

-- Many prokaryotes have flagella, each composed of a single, rotating fibril and usually not surrounded by a membrane (see Fig. 10).
-There are no cilia.
+- Many prokaryotes have flagella, each composed of a single, rotating fibril and usually not surrounded by a membrane (see Fig. 12).
+Prokaryotic cells have no cilia.

 8. representative organisms

 - The domain Eukarya: animals, plants, algae, protozoans, and fungi (yeasts, molds, mushrooms).

 - The domain Bacteria and the domain Archae.

 Since viruses are acellular- they contain no cellular organelles, cannot grow and divide, and carry out no independent metabolism - they are considered neither prokaryotic nor eukaryotic.
-Since viruses are not cells and have no cellular organelles, they can only replicate and assemble inside a living host cell.
+Because viruses are not cells and have no cellular organelles, they can only replicate and assemble inside a living host cell.
 They turn the host cell into a factory for manufacturing viral parts and viral enzymes and assembling the viral components.

 We will be doing a classroom group activity on this section so it is critical that you come prepared.
 I will be assuming that you have done this preparatory assignment.